Your Indispensable Guide to Featured Images In WordPress

 You’ve all seen featured images in blogs but may not know exactly what they are.
-Typically, a WordPress site’s blog page has titles of posts along with a brief excerpt, the author’s name, and a thumbnail image.
-This thumbnail image is the post’s featured image which is displayed right on top of the text on the post’s page.
+Typically, a WordPress site’s blog page has titles of posts and a brief excerpt, the author’s name, and a thumbnail image.
+This thumbnail image is the post’s featured image displayed right on top of the text on the post’s page.

 A featured image represents the contents, mood, or theme of a post or page.
 Posts and pages can have a single featured image, which many themes and tools can use to enhance the presentation of your site. – WordPress.com

 Featured images displayed on a blog page are represented as thumbnails and can vary in size depending upon the theme that you’re using.
-Generally, they are placed on top of the text or to the left side of it.
+Generally, they are placed on top of the text or to the left side.
 For this reason, featured images are also referred to as post thumbnails.

 A Note on the Importance of Featured Images

-Featured images are like the cover of a book and as the old adage goes, never judge a book by its cover, the truth is that it’s hard not to.
-Making the best first impression becomes infinitely easier with the use of a featured image.
-A picture speaks a thousand words – a thousand words that you won’t have to in order to captivate your readers in a single glance.
+Featured images are like the cover of a book and as the adage goes, never judge a book by its cover, the truth is that it’s hard not to.
+Making the best first impression becomes infinitely easier with a featured image.
+A picture speaks a thousand words – a thousand words that you won’t have to to captivate your readers in a single glance.

-Unlike the images you actually add to your posts and pages, featured images will travel much further.
-From social media site shares to recent posts suggestion boxes, your featured images will be published in all kinds of places for potential subscribers to stumble upon.
+Unlike the images you add to your posts and pages, featured images will travel much further.
+Your featured images will be published in all kinds of places for potential subscribers to stumble upon from social media site shares to recent posts suggestion boxes.

-One of the standout features relating to the use of featured images is that it brings structure and consistency to your blog.
-Suppose you’re writing a post that doesn’t have a ton of images to go with it.
+One of the standout features relating to featured images is that it brings structure and consistency to your blog.
+Suppose you’re writing a post that doesn’t have many images to go with it.
 You can count on the featured image you use to ensure it doesn’t get lost in your site’s archives without a single view.

 Featured images have become a norm for modern bloggers and reading a blog post without a featured image seems a bit off.
-In the following section, we’ll dive right into the best practices professionals use when it comes to selecting, customizing, and adding featured images.
+In the following section, we’ll dive right into the best practices professionals use to select, customize, and add featured images.

 Best Practices for Using Featured Images

-Featured images are pretty simple to understand and by now you probably have a pretty good idea as to what they are and where they’re used.
-In this section, we’ll explore some of the best practices adopted by editors when using featured images.
+Featured images are pretty simple to understand and by now you probably have a pretty good idea of what they are and where they’re used.
+This section will explore some of the best practices adopted by editors when using featured images.

 One of the first things you need to decide before adding your first featured image is the size you want it to be.
 The size you decide for the first image will remain the same for all featured images you add from this point onwards.
 Doing this maintains consistency across your blog and gives it a professional look.